 Non-Capitalized Assets -- Items which have an acquisition cost of \$2,500 or more but less than \$10,000, and are recorded individually in the property record for property management and control purposes only.
-Examples are purpose/systems special furniture, medical/dental equipment, household furniture/appliances, special purpose vehicles, marine equipment, shop equipment/tools, commissary/kitchen equipment, emergency readiness equipment, training equipment, landscaping/lawn equipment, and leased equipment (more than 30-day period).
+Examples are special purpose/systems furniture, medical/dental equipment, household furniture/appliances, special purpose vehicles, marine equipment, shop equipment/tools, equipment, emergency commissary/kitchen readiness landscaping/lawn equipment, training equipment, equipment, and leased equipment (more than 30-day period).

-Non-Conformance -- Exists when a proposal includes a substantial deviation that goes to the substance of the offer by altering the price, quantity, quality, delivery or performance.
+Non-Conformance -- Exists when a proposal includes a substantial deviation from the solicitation that goes to the substance of the offer and causes it to not comply with the requirements of the solicitation relating to price, quantity, quality, delivery or performance.